astefanutti/metrics-cdi/README.md

 ### _Metrics_ Annotations

-_Metrics_ comes with the [`metrics-annotation`][Metrics annotations] module that contains a series of annotations (`@CachedGauge`, `@Counted`, [`@ExceptionMetered`][], [`@Gauge`][], [`@Metered`][] and [`@Timed`][]).
+_Metrics_ comes with the [`metrics-annotation`][Metrics annotations] module that contains a set of annotations (`@CachedGauge`, `@Counted`, [`@ExceptionMetered`][], [`@Gauge`][], [`@Metered`][] and [`@Timed`][]).
-These annotations are supported by _Metrics CDI_ that implements the contract documented in their Javadoc.
+These annotations are supported by _Metrics CDI_ that implements their contract as documented in their Javadoc.

-For example, a method on a bean can be annotated with the `@Timed` annotation so that its execution can be monitored using _Metrics_:
+For example, a method on a bean can be annotated so that its execution can be monitored using _Metrics_:

 ```java
 import com.codahale.metrics.annotation.Timed;